manojkiraneda/manojkiraneda.github.io/_posts/2023-11-03-kernel-patching-over-uboot-tftp.md

 ## The Problem

 While working on kernel device drivers, we often stumble up-on situations where the kernel panics and crashes.
-But you cannot reflash the system remotely as the system goes off the network ; since we could not laod the user space networking stack that is responsible for configuring the network.
+But you cannot re-flash the system remotely as the system goes off the network ; since we could not load the user space networking stack that is responsible for configuring the network.

 Recently , i have hit the same problem with OpenBMC.
 I was working on a system